Stonelinks/stonelinks.github.io/pages/projects/stonelinks/old.md

 ## How it works

 First, a website object from `objects.py` is created.
 It crawls the source directory (in this case it is `content`) and constructs a tree out of the filenames and directory names contained inside.
 In the tree, each node is actually a page object.
 At first glance, this makes no sense because it means directories are actually being picked up as files representing web pages.
-However, as we will soon see, if an `index.md` file is not present under a directory, the parent directory page object will yeild an automatically generated index similar to what apache and other webservers do.
+However, as we will soon see, if an `index.md` file is not present under a directory, the parent directory page object will yield an automatically generated index similar to what apache and other webservers do.

 ### Traversal